Health IT Now’s Opioid Safety Alliance

 - Pass S. 1850, the Protecting Jessica Grubb’s Legacy Act (Manchin/Capito 115th).

-Test Emerging Technologies.
-Emerging technologies and standards have shown promise in other sectors in securing the supply chain.
-Congress and the administration should explore options to use emerging technologies to better secure the opioid supply.
+5. Test Emerging Technologies.
+Emerging technologies and standards have shown success in areas such as automating the cumbersome prior authorization process and securing the supply chain through innovative methods deployed in other sectors.
+Congress and the administration should explore options to use emerging technologies to reduce burdens, ensure appropriate prescription use, and better secure the opioid supply chain.

-- H.R.
-4841, the Standardizing Electronic Prior Authorization for Safe Prescribing Act
+- Pass H.R.
+4841, the Standardizing Electronic Prior Authorization for Safe Prescribing Act (Schweikert/Thompson (CA)/Johnson (OH)/Lujan 115th).

 Participation and Coalition Activities